amelboc/norwegian-presidio/README.md

 # norwegian-presidio
 This is an anonymzation/de-identification tool for unstructured Norwegian text.
 It enables automatic detection of Personal Identifiable Information (PII) such as names, geographical places, organizations and Norwegian dates.
+The recognized PII will be replaced by the entity name during anonymization.
+For example: Oslo, Norway will be anonymized as <GEO-POLITICAL ENTITY\>

 The script utilize the [Presidio](https://microsoft.github.io/presidio/) library for detecting and anonymizing PII.
 The supported entities can be